MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Related Work

 \subsection{Video Text Retrieval}

 \cite{msrvtt,msvd,anet,didemo,lsmdc,ycc2} are most widely used datasets in video-text retrieval (VTR).
-Early works \cite{o1,o2,o3,o4,o5} used offline features extracted by expert models for modal fusion.
-Since the emergence of the CLIP\cite{CLIP} model, \cite{c4c,straight} transfer CLIP to the VTR task.
+Early works \cite{o1,o2,o3,o4,o5} use offline features extracted by expert models for modal fusion.
+Since the emergence of the CLIP~\cite{CLIP}, \cite{c4c,straight} transfer CLIP to VTR task.
 They show CLIP significantly outperformed the previous models.
 Afterward, using CLIP for the video-text retrieval task became a new paradigm. \cite{xpool} uses text features as query vectors and applies the attention mechanism to image features. \cite{twi} designs a fine-grained token-wise interaction to calculate the similarity score. \cite{hy} designs a hierarchical aggregation mechanism of features. \cite{xclip} designs a multi-grained interaction mechanism.
-However, these works typically fully fine-tune the entire parameter set of CLIP, thus incurring high storage overhead.
-To the best of our knowledge, we are the first to study the PE-VTR.
+However, all these works fine-tune the entire parameter set of CLIP, thus incurring high storage overhead.
+We focus on the parameter-efficient learning of VTR.